luvnft/podsearch/README.md

 ```

-### Full-text searching (this idea was dumped due to it ruining backend functionality and making further id-implementations gunk)
-- Rust based full-text search engine called Meilisearch is used to create fast full-text search of transcription data indexed from the MySQL database.
-- Due to limitations on meilisearch and non-existant phrase-searching with typo-tolerance, custom solution was made.
-  - Custom solution consisted of the following search-ranking score:
-    - rankingRules: [
-        "proximity",
-        "typo",
-        "words"
-      ],
-   - ...and the server search was done with 3-n-grams + jaccard string comparison finding the max score, sorting them based on similarityScore and selecting the top 5.
-This has proved to be a good solution.

 ### Current running nginx reverse proxies for easier usage and https-setup:
   - api.poddley.com => .../api/ endpoints (transcriptions/search-functionality)
   - meilisearch.poddley.com => meilisearch GUI instance